Language of Jesus: Josephus

 Josephus differentiated Hebrew from his language and that of first-century Israel.
 Josephus refers to Hebrew words as belonging to "the Hebrew tongue" but refers to Aramaic words as belonging to "our tongue" or "our language" or "the language of our country".

 Josephus refers to a Hebrew word with the phrase "the Hebrew tongue": "But the affairs of the Canaanites were at this time in a flourishing condition, and they expected the Israelites with a great army at the city Bezek, having put the government into the hands of Adonibezek, which name denotes the Lord of Bezek, for Adoni in the Hebrew tongue signifies Lord."

 In this example, Josephus refers to an Aramaic word as belonging to "our language": "This new-built part of the city was called 'Bezetha,' in our language, which, if interpreted in the Grecian language, may be called 'the New City.'"

 On several occasions in the New Testament, Aramaic words are called Hebrew.
 For example, in (KJV), the gospel-writer narrates that Jesus, "bearing his cross[,] went forth into a place called the place of a skull, which is called in the Hebrew Golgotha."
 The last word is, in fact, Aramaic.
 The word "Golgotha" is a transliteration of an Aramaic word, because -tha in Golgotha is the Aramaic definite article on a feminine noun in an emphatic state.

 Aramaic phrases in the Greek New Testament

 The Greek New Testament transliterates a few Semitic words.
 When the text refers to the language of such Semitic glosses, it uses words meaning "Hebrew"/"Jewish" (Acts 21:40; 22:2; 26:14: têi hebraḯdi dialéktōi, lit. 'in the Hebrew dialect/language') but this term is often applied to unmistakably Aramaic words and phrases; for this reason, it is often interpreted as meaning "the (Aramaic) vernacular of the Jews" in recent translations.

 A small minority of scholars believe that most or all of the New Testament was originally written in Aramaic.
 This theory is known as Aramaic primacy.

 Talitha kum (Ταλιθὰ κούμ)

 In the Gospel of Mark, 5:41:

-And taking the hand of the child, he said to her, "Talitha kum", which translates as, "Little girl, I say to you, get up."
+He took her by the hand and said to her, “Talitha cum,” which means, “Little girl, get up!”